 Imagine having a 4K camera in your pocket with a built-in stabilizer and tracking autofocus, and then buy the DJI Pocket 2.
 This is the perfect camera for hikers, travel vloggers on an adventure, or just covering live events.
 Its 64MP camera and 1/1.7 inch sensor capture your experiences in beautiful detail, even in low light.

 ActiveTrack 3.0 keeps an impressively steady focus on moving subjects, which works equally well for shooting a vlog or skate video.
-Its 20mm f1.8 lens delivers a sharp, wide angle for vividly capturing yourself and your surroundings.
+Its 20mm f1.8 lens delivers a sharp, wide angle for vividly capturing yourself and your surroundings, making it a content-worthy pick for the best affordable vlogging camera out there.

 With 3-axis stabilization from its built-in gimble, you’ll always get a smooth image, even if you’re shooting on a hike or moving quickly.
 Even just using the camera to shoot photos is a joy, with the gimble-reducing shake for extra sharp pictures.
 That’s extra handy when you’re looking to take featured images for a YouTube video.

 Finally, it’s tough to overstate just how small the DJI Pocket 2 is.
 It’s easy to throw in a fanny pack or purse on the go.
 And, with 140 minutes of battery life in ideal conditions, it can handle an evening of adventuring.
-It even connects to your smartphone for editing and transfer.
+It even co

 Where does the DJI Pocket 2 need work?

-All these features packed into such a small device come with sacrifices.
+As we mentioned previously, a cheap vlogging camera can come with some limits.
 Like the other cameras on this list, the DJI Pocket doesn’t have a speaker or headphone jack.
 There is a 3.5 jack for attaching an external microphone, however.
 DJI does have an accessory that adds a speaker, wireless audio reception, and wireless image transmission.

 Given the DJI Pocket 2 size, these issues are minor complaints.
 This is one of the market’s most compact and feature-rich vlogging cameras at this price point.